• Skip to primary navigation

 At Moore College, you will be part of an Anglican reformed evangelical theological college that prepares men and women for a ministry of the word of God in a wide variety of contexts in Sydney and around the world.
 Our faculty and staff are partners in the vision we share, which is to see God glorified by men and women living for and proclaiming Jesus Christ, growing healthy churches and reaching the lost.

 Joining us, you will enjoy a friendly, welcoming culture and a cohesive Christian work-environment.
-In everything we do we are shaped by our Christian faith, so we work with integrity and grace while being dedicated to the service of others.
+In everything we do, we are shaped by our Christian faith, so we work with integrity and grace while being dedicated to the service of others.
 As the College is a Christian community, you will be encouraged to practice your faith with access to our theological library, and opportunities for chapel services, prayers and bible studies.

 Applicant Information